ChrstphrHll/npc_gen/students/Tez Bialaer.md

 year: 8
 guild: Fiesn
 partyID: 79
+tags:
+- Aasimar
+- Fighter
+- Protection
+- 8th
+- Fiesn
 ---
 # Tez Bialaer
 ---
 ### Description
 - 8th year Aasimar Fighter in Fiesn
-- straight grey hair that's parted to the left, Pale Brown eyes, and Pale skin
+- straight grey hair that's parted to the left, Gray eyes, and Pale skin
 - Is Sharing and Modern, and has Austerity as their ideal

 ### Organizations